Welcome to the City of Ann Arbor’s one stop shop for information on plug-in electric vehicles (or PEVs).

 While generally more expensive than conventional vehicles, plug-in electric vehicles cost much less to fuel, due to the relatively lower cost of electricity and PEVs' high energy efficiency.
 If you drive 12,000 miles a year, the cost to fuel a PEV is approximately $1,600 less than fueling a gas powered car—which can quickly add up over the vehicle’s life.

 For a quick look at the average cost per gallon equivalent to charge an electric vehicle with electricity, try out the Department of Energy's handy "e-gallon" calculator.

 To calculate annual savings on fuel costs and environmental impacts, try the DTE Energy's

 PEVs not only benefit the driver but also the surrounding community.
 When powered by electricity rather than gasoline, PEVs can significantly reduce carbon emissions and other tailpipe emissions, which improves air quality, helps address climate change and ultimately improves human health.
 This is a key step in making Ann Arbor a more sustainable and climate-friendly city to live and work.

 Where Can I Charge?

-DTE offers discounted rates for off-peak electric vehicle charging.
+DTE offers discounted rates for off-peak electric vehicle charging and

 Charging in the Community